Scholarships for Entrepreneurs

 National Association for the Self-Employed (NASE)

-The NASE Future Entrepreneur Scholarship provides up to $24,000.00 in funding to a student who has demonstrated the skills and abilities to be a micro-business owner. $12,000.00 is awarded the first year; $4,000.00 will be given for the next three years of study.
+The NASE Future Entrepreneur Scholarship provides up to $24,000.00 in funding for qualified students who demonstrate skills and abilities conducive to independent employment. $12,000.00 is awarded the first year; followed by $4,000.00 during each of the next three years of study.

-High school seniors or undergraduate students who are dependents of NASE members may be eligible for the NASE Scholarship, which is worth $4,000.00.
-Recipients are selected based on financial need, academic record, leadership ability, recommendations from instructors, and participation in school/community activities.
+High school seniors and undergraduate students who are dependents of NASE members, are eligible to compete for NASE Scholarships, which are each worth $4,000.00.
+Recipients are selected based on financial need, academic achievement, leadership ability, recommendations from instructors, and participation in school and community activities.

 The National Federation of Independent Business (NFIB)

-Applications will be evaluated based on the candidate's entrepreneurial experience, GPA, and SAT scores.
+Applicants are evaluated based on entrepreneurial experience, GPA, and SAT scores.

 Xavier University, Williams College of Business

-One-$18,000.00 scholarship will be awarded annually from the William G. McGowan Charitable Fund.
-Students in their junior year planning on attending XU for their senior year of study are eligible to apply.
-In addition to academic ability, an applicant's entrepreneurial experience, leadership ability, and involvement in extracurricular and community activities will be taken into account.
+Xavier University offers an academic major in entrepreneurialism.
+The curriculum prepares graduates to recognize, and capitalize, on new opportunities within the marketplace.
+One-$18,000.00 scholarship is awarded annually, issued by the William G. McGowan Charitable Fund.
+Juniors attending XU for their senior years are eligible to apply for the scholarship assistance.
+In addition to academic ability, each applicant’s entrepreneurial experience, leadership ability, and involvement in extracurricular community activities is taken into account, when reviewing candidates.

 California State University (San Bernardino), Spirit of the Entrepreneur Scholarship Fund

-The Spirit of the Entrepreneur Scholarship Fund will award funds averaging $2,500.00 to both undergraduate and graduate students majoring in entrepreneurship.
-Applicants are asked to complete an application form (available online) and submit a personal essay outlining why they are interested in pursuing entrepreneurship studies and how the funds, if received, will assist them in reaching their educational goals.
+The Spirit of the Entrepreneur Scholarship Fund grants annual awards averaging $2,500.00 each, to undergraduate and graduate students majoring in entrepreneurship.
+The Inland Empire Center for Entrepreneurship at Cal State San Bernardino screens scholarship applicants using application form (available online) data, and personal essays submitted by candidates, outlining why they are interested in entrepreneurial studies.

 University of Maryland, Robert H. Smith School of Business